 Mask glass, metals, and surfaces that should not be stained.
 When sprayed on glass, wipe off with a wet rag before it dries or clean it later with Novion Universal Concrete Cleaner.
 LastiSeal does not harm vegetation.

-Spray LastiSeal on in a continuous, thick, glistening film and back-roll any puddles with a roller.
-Spraying is better than rolling particularly on outdoor concrete because it will not leave overlapping roller marks caused by fast drying.
+Spray on LastiSeal® Stain in a continuous, thick, glistening film and back-roll any puddles with a roller.
+Spraying is preferable to rolling, particularly on outdoor concrete, because it will not leave overlapping roller marks caused by fast drying.